andrew/ultimate-awesome/README.md

 - [awesome-facebook](https://github.com/brandonhimpfen/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
 - [awesome-github](https://github.com/brandonhimpfen/awesome-github) - A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
 - [awesome-google](https://github.com/brandonhimpfen/awesome-google) - A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.
+- [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
+- [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-instagram](https://github.com/brandonhimpfen/awesome-instagram) - A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-php](https://github.com/brandonhimpfen/awesome-php) - A curated list of PHP frameworks, libraries, tools, CMS platforms, best practices, and learning resources.
 - [awesome-quantum-computing](https://github.com/brandonhimpfen/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
+- [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-shopify](https://github.com/brandonhimpfen/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-vscode](https://github.com/brandonhimpfen/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.